ludetc/lforms-converter/README.md

 then constuct an LFormsData object from the form definition and assign it to the (AngularJS) scope's lfData variable, and then tell AngularJS to notice the change.

+The final argument is a callback used in case of an error ocurring.
+Its argument is an object with the following fields:

+* thrown -  if an an error was thrown, this will contain that
+* statusCode - the status code, if the request got that far
+* body - the response body for the error, if any
+* jsonBody - if the server’s error response was JSON, the parsed body